box-community/sample-jwt-app-primer/README.md

 The collaboration will be automatically accepted and the Service Account will appear as an external collaborator.
 Your JWT app can now work with data in that collaboration folder.

 ![Collaboration2.png](img/Collaboration2.png)

+# Frequently Asked Questions

+**I heard that JWT apps should only be used for true enterprise things like user administration.**

+JWT is generally appropriate for any non-person/server workflow.
+What makes a JWT app an 'enterprise' app is the selection of management scopes (i.e. Manage Users, Manage Groups) that give it certain elevated privileges once its authorized in your enterprise.
+If the scopes are minimally selected as outlined above, then in fact a JWT app has *fewer* permissions in your enterprise than a default 3-legged OAuth app.

+**When I go to authorize the JWT app it says that I see something that says "0 of 25 App Users licenses used".
+Does that mean I can only have 25 JWT apps in my enterprise?**

+No. The App User model is part of the "white label" Box offering (confusingly) named "Box Platform."
+If you limit your JWT app activity to enterprise management and/or collaboration on enterprise data, you will never create "App Users", and as a result will never hit that App User limit.

+**We have been successfully using 3-legged OAuth2 for server apps for a long time.
+Our token management process works fine for us.**

+So have I!
+For a long time it was the only option.
+If you like it, keep doing it.
+However, JWT will probably be easier for new enterprise and departmental developers to work with, especially if they're coming from other platforms (Google, etc) where JWT is the norm for server-based applications.

+**I don't see an example app in Java/Go/Rust/Haskell/PHP/Erlang/Ruby/Elixir/VB/Perl...**

+Let's work together to create one, or feel free to code one up yourself and we can add it here.
+I only ask that you stick to the general format of the existing example apps.

+**I have other questions that were missed here.**

+[Get in touch](mailto:jhoerr@gmail.com) and let's figure it out together!